xilinchen/personal_web/content/post/First_shiny_app/index.md

 shinyApp(ui = ui, server = server)
 ```

-From the example above, how the output get display was also demonstrated. `changing_numbers` in the UI script is the output your wanted to display.
-As you can see, in the server script, `output$changing_numbers` was used to
+In the example above, I also demonstrated how to display the `output`. `changing_numbers` in the UI script is the output I wanted to display.
+As you can see, in the Server script, `output$changing_numbers` was used to
 communicate with UI.
 You always need to use `output$` in your Server script if you want to output something in the UI.

 ### Input and Output

-Let look at UI first, I like to separate input and output using `sidebarPanel` and `mainPanel` respectively.
-It makes things easier for beginner.
+Let's look at UI first.
+I like to separate input and output using `sidebarPanel` and `mainPanel` respectively.
+It makes things easier for a beginner like me.

 In the `sidebarPanel`, I would put all the input values there.
-You can design your inputs in UI first without worrying the server script ,like numeric `my_interactive_var2`.
+You can design your inputs in UI first without worrying the server script, like the numeric input `my_interactive_var2` below.

 ```r
 library(shiny)